qld-gov-au/swe/product-definition.md

 	+ A subtitle about the page is optional.
 It should only be used to further explain the page purpose, if necessary.
 	+ This subtitle **will appear in search results** so make sure that it adds extra information about the page that will help the user.
 *	Cards
-	+	Image size: 322 x 492 px
+	+	Image size: 492 x 322 px
 	+	A maximum of 6 cards is recommended for a comfortable scroll length on mobile devices.
 	+	The cards will all be the same height on desktop but will reduce to the minimum size that fits their respective content when displayed on mobile
-	+	Each card must have a 322 x 492 px thumbnail image or an embded video of the same dimensions.
-Do not add a play icon** to your thumbnail image if the video is not going to play immedaitely.
+	+	Each card must have a thumbnail image or an embded video of the same dimensions. **Do not add a play icon** to your thumbnail image if the video is not going to play immediately.
 Embedded videos must have a full screen option available.
 	+	Each card must have a heading.
 	+	Each card can either have: Text with no links or button; Text with a call to action button; Intro text with 4 links.
 The fifth ‘more’ link (on other index pages) is not available for this model because sub-pages don’t exist in the model.
 	+	Ensure that the heading, text/links, and button have different text and aren’t repetitive.